The Bankrate promise

 Frequently asked questions

 How much coverage a homeowner needs depends on their home’s age, square footage and other characteristics.
-Once the home’s estimated rebuild amount is determined, other coverage types on the policy will be based on a percentage of that coverage amount.
+Since it plays a key role in the cost of labor and materials, inflation can also play a key role in your dwelling coverage limit.
+Once the home’s estimated rebuild amount is determined, other coverage types (such as other structures and personal property) will be based on a percentage of that coverage amount.
 Knowing the details of your home can help your insurer accurately calculate your coverage and home insurance cost.

 There are many factors that determine the cost of homeowners insurance.
 The state you live in, your credit-based insurance score (in most states) and claims history are factors insurers may use to determine costs.
 Home characteristics, such as the age, square footage, roof age, building materials and overall condition, also factor into the total cost.